Use backlink tools wisely! Link building & backlink analysis for professionals. Find the backlink tool that suits you best from our selection.

 Conclusion Backlink tools: A must for link building and monitoring

 A professional backlink tool supports you in keeping a permanent eye on your backlink profile and provides all important data on existing backlinks.
-In addition to pure monitoring, you should also be able to use the tool to check existing backlinks with regard to their quality and eliminate them if necessary.
+In addition to pure monitoring, you should also be able to use the tool to check existing backlinks concerning their quality and eliminate them if necessary.
 Furthermore, the tool helps you to develop new backlink sources and to monitor competitor sites.

 Given their limited functionality, the free backlink tools available on the market are usually only suitable for taking the first steps towards querying existing backlinks.
 However, as soon as you want to carry out more extensive backlink analyses regularly and professionally, you should consider a paid tool with a correspondingly large range of functions.
 The necessary costs, starting at about 40 euros per month, are an investment that quickly pays for itself through more visitors to your website in the long term.